DeltaConv: Anisotropic Operators for Geometric Deep Learning on Point Clouds: Experiments

 \section{Experiments}

-We validate our approach by comparing DeltaConv to state-of-the-art approaches for classification and segmentation on data originating from real-world scans as well as sampled CAD models.
-In addition, we perform ablation studies to discern the effect of different connections in the network structure.
-We also study the effect of our proposed method on timing and parameter counts and verify our choice to regularize and normalize the gradient matrix.
+We validate our approach with comparisons to state-of-the-art approaches on classification and segmentation.
+In addition, we perform ablation studies to provide more insight into the effect of the vector stream on anisotropy, accuracy, and efficiency.